Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of activities beyond those historic acres.

 With adventures to suit every budget, Gettysburg and Adams County businesses offer plenty of packages to help visitors create their dream vacations.

-Often called The Gateway to the Battlefield, Gettysburg National Military Park Museum & Visitor Center is the ideal first stop on your visit to Gettysburg.
-The 139,000-square foot state-of-the-art facility houses:
+The Gettysburg National Military Park Museum & Visitor Center is the official start to your Gettysburg visit.

 Then, tour the battlefield and visit the legendary landmarks with a Licensed Battlefield Guide.

 Connect to the battlefield and its stories through National Park Service educational/interpretive programs.

 Shop in the Museum Bookstore and gift shop, which offers a wide variety of items on the Civil War and Gettysburg.
 Eat in the Refreshment Saloon and sample some of the foods and recipes popular with both soldiers and civilians during the Civil War.

 Visit the Eisenhower National Historic Site to tour the home of President Dwight Eisenhower.
 Take a self-guided walk around the farm and learn about the 1950s Secret Service operations and Eisenhower's role in World War II.
 Tours of the site are accessible via shuttle from the Museum & Visitor Center.